 Luckily for us, we got distracted during the process and ended up making a TV sponsorship deal instead.
 Very exciting!
 From mid-March onward we’ll be sponsoring a few programmes with great thematic links to our service.
 Points if you can guess what they are, but we can’t tell you just yet!

 It’s taken 6 months to get here and we’ve worked with some very talented creatives along the way.
 Soon you’ll be able to see our very first sponsorship adverts.
 Now even more people will know there’s a way to cash in on their old stuff.

-Intrigued to find out who we sponsored with and what our adverts look like?
-Follow us on Facebook or Twitter where we’ll be announcing it on the 15th March.
+Intrigued to find out who we sponsored and what our adverts look like?
+Follow us on Facebook or Twitter where we’ll be announcing it on the 15th of March.

-We decided to completely re-design our website while all of the above was going on…
+Why Hiring?
+We decided to completely redesign our website while all of the above was going on…

 Much like the blog, we took a good honest look at our poor confused website and decided it needed a face-lift.
 We’ve learned so much in the last two years, so it was time to put it all into practice.
 New year, new you, everyone else does it right?!

-If you printed out all the emails we’ve sent about this you’d probably fell a small forest.
-But, there were no disasters, very few hold ups, and our new website is very close to going live.
-We love when a plan comes together.
+If you printed out all the emails we’ve sent about this you’d probably feel like a small forest.
+But, there were no disasters, very few hold-ups, and our new website is very close to going live.
+Vintage love when a plan comes together.

 Joking aside, every business has its challenges while it’s growing.
 For us, our customers make everything worthwhile.

-For more business updates like these, don’t forget to sign up to our newsletter at the bottom of this page.
+For more business updates like these, don't forget to sign up for our newsletter at the bottom of this page.